Skip to main content

 Change requests include inline notes - the reviewer marks exactly what needs to change and why.
 No more vague "can you make it pop more?" with no context.
 The Editor sees the note attached to the specific section that needs work.

-Sydium's inline commenting changes the dynamic.
+Sydium's inline commenting changes that.
 When a reviewer highlights "We're thrilled to announce" and writes "can we make this sound less corporate?" the creator knows exactly what to fix.
-That precision cuts revision cycles in half.
+That precision cuts revision cycles.

-According to ContentStudio's approval guide, the three stages of social media content approval are creation, internal reviewing, and external reviewing.
-Sydium maps directly to this model, but adds the flexibility to configure as many levels within each stage as your process requires.
+According to ContentStudio's approval guide, the three stages of content approval are creation, internal review, and external review.
+Sydium maps to this model and adds the flexibility to configure as many levels within each stage as you need.

 Client Portal

-For agencies, the client relationship is everything.
-And most social media tools treat clients as an afterthought - "just give them a viewer account."
+For agencies, the client relationship is everything, yet most tools treat clients as an afterthought: "just give them a viewer account."

-I've seen agencies lose clients over communication breakdowns that had nothing to do with content quality.
-The posts were great.
-But the client felt out of the loop, didn't know what was being published until it was live, and eventually decided the relationship wasn't working.
+Agencies lose clients over communication breakdowns that have nothing to do with content quality.
+The posts are great, but the client feels out of the loop, doesn't know what shipped until it's live, and quietly decides the relationship isn't working.

 Sydium's Client Portal is purpose-built for the agency-client relationship:

 Content approval.
-Clients see the content that's waiting for their approval, with full previews of how it'll look on each platform.
-They approve, reject, or request changes directly in the portal.
-No logins to your scheduling tool, no screenshots over email, no WhatsApp voice notes at midnight.
+Clients see what's waiting on them, with full previews per platform.
+They approve, reject, or request changes in the portal.
+No logins to your scheduling tool, no email screenshots, no midnight WhatsApp voice notes.

 Engagement view.
-Clients can see comments and messages coming in on their accounts, with context about how your team is handling them.
-This builds trust - the client sees you're actually monitoring their accounts, not just scheduling posts and disappearing.
+Clients see incoming comments and messages, plus how your team is handling them.
+They see you're actually monitoring their accounts, not just scheduling and disappearing.

 Reports.
-Share performance reports directly through the portal.
-Clients see the numbers that matter to them without you having to export PDFs and email them every Monday.
+Share performance reports through the portal so clients see the numbers that matter without you exporting PDFs every Monday.

-Tools like Gain and HeyOrca have built entire products around the client approval workflow.
-Sked Social and Cloud Campaign offer branded, no-login portals where clients can review and approve without creating accounts.
-Sydium takes this approach and integrates it with the full social media management workflow - the client portal isn't a separate product, it's a view into the same platform your team uses every day.
+Tools like Gain and HeyOrca built entire products around client approval, and Sked Social and Cloud Campaign offer branded, no-login portals.
+Sydium folds the same idea into the full workflow: the portal isn't a separate product, it's a view into the platform your team already uses every day.

 How This Compares to Other Collaboration Tools